HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/index.md

 - **[Administration](./administration/index.md)**
 Learn how to do specific administration tasks in your HCL DX environment.
 - **[API](./api/index.md)**
-Learn how to how to configure HCL DX APIs.
+Learn how to configure HCL DX APIs.
 - **[Configuration](./configuration/index.md)**
 Learn how to configure your HCL DX environment.
 - **[Container](./container/index.md)**